n8henrie/n8henrie.github.io/_posts/2011-12-07-handy-iphoto-albums.md

       flag photos I want to eventually print for the posters I hang in my room
     </li>
     <li>
-      tag the faces of major characters using iPhoto&#8217;s Faces feature
+      tag the faces of major characters using iPhoto’s Faces feature
     </li>
   </ul>

   <div>
-    Below I&#8217;m going to quickly go through the handiest iPhoto albums I&#8217;ve made so far.
+    Below I’m going to quickly go through the handiest iPhoto albums I’ve made so far.
   </div>
 </div>